codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/cd-examples/packer-gcloud.md

 This pipeline does the following:

-1. Clones the source code with a [Git clone step]({{site.baseurl}}/docs/pipelines/steps/git-clone/)
+1. Clones the source code through a [Git clone step]({{site.baseurl}}/docs/pipelines/steps/git-clone/).
-1. Saves the content of the variable that holds the Google account as a file called `account.json`
+1. Saves the content of the variable that holds the Google account as a file called `account.json`.
-1. Compiles the Go application with a [freestyle step]({{site.baseurl}}/docs/pipelines/steps/freestyle/)
+1. Compiles the Go application through a [freestyle step]({{site.baseurl}}/docs/pipelines/steps/freestyle/).
-1. Runs `packer` to create a VM image based on Ubuntu that also contains the simple Go application
+1. Runs `packer` to create a VM image based on Ubuntu that also contains the simple Go application.
-1. Runs `gcloud` to launch a VM with the image that was just created
+1. Runs `gcloud` to launch a VM with the image that was just created.

 Run the pipeline and see your deployment succeed.
 You can customize the image by editing the [Packer template](https://github.com/codefresh-contrib/vm-packer-sample-app/blob/master/my-google-cloud-example.json){:target="\_blank"}.